underthecurve/underthecurve.github.io/_posts/2016-09-15-the-data-in-data-stories.md

 categories: jekyll update
 ---

 It's often hard for people to understand what exactly I do.
-When I say that I'm a "data journalist" and that I "tell stories using data", I usually get a blank stare or a follow-up question along the lines of, "what types of data?" or "what do you mean by 'tell stories'?"
+When I say that I'm a "data journalist" and that I "tell stories using data", I usually get a blank stare or follow-up questions along the lines of, "what types of data?" or "what do you mean by 'tell stories'?"

 Here's my attempt at an answer to the first question.